OSU-MARS/iLand/README.md

   with R for iLand project setup and data analysis.
 * Separation of output objects and calculations from model calculations and objects, disentangling the object model and reducing unnecessary calculation.
+* Faster timestepping from more consistent use of synchronous thread-level parallelism (~30% reduction in step time, depending on settings and processor core availability).
+Overlapped IO threads are sometimes also used to reduce file read and write times.
+* Removal of fixed light reduction around model edges.
+This edge correction was inaccurate for open edges, such as bodies of water, as well as for typical closed canopy forest.
+Larger trees would both stamp and and read beyond the correction width.
 * Removal of static state so that multiple iLand models can be instantiated in the same app domain.
-As a corollary, species names are no longer replaced with their species set indices within expressions as this [management filtering feature](http://iland-model.org/Expression#Constants) relied on static lookups from deep within the parse stack.
+As a corollary, species names are no longer replaced with their species set indices within expressions as [management filtering](http://iland-model.org/Expression#Constants) relied on static lookups from deep within the parse stack.
 * Standardization on single precision rather than retaining the mixed and variable use of single and double precision of the C++ build.
 This essentially halves the memory footprint of floating point data and reduces calculation and single precision exponentiation, logarithms, square